ashurohom/E-Commerce-Website/README.md

 ## Usage

-- Admin can upload pet images and relevant information.
+- Admin can upload product images and relevant information.
-- Users can browse available pets, view details, and adopt them by filling out a form.
+- Users can browse available products, view details, and add them to their cart.
-- Users can donate money through a dedicated donation button to support pet welfare.
+- Users can view cart details including product prices, discounts, and checkout for final payment.

 ## Technologies Used